Hounds chasing foxes in wildlife sanctuaries as hunts trespass

 The League Against Cruel Sports received 184 reports of hunt trespass during the hunting season, which ran from October until March.
 In 74 of these incidents, hunts trespassed on protected land including nature reserves and Sites of Special Scientific Interest.

 The National Trust continues to license ‘trail’ hunting on its land.
-If you would like end hunting on National Trust land, please sign up for information here.
+If you would like end hunting on National Trust land, sign up for more information on hunting here.